 As poor Lamont found out, you can’t hide a lack of talent for long.
 Being honest with yourself is key.
 So is having people around you who are not afraid to point out areas of growth.
 Becoming aware of blind spots is the first step toward resolving them when possible or deciding to go in a different direction altogether.

 4 – Diversifying Your Talent Pool

 Some actors were handsome and actresses were beautiful, but not all had the complete package.
 It would be decades before film talent were cast for more than just their looks or contracts, but this was a definite step in the right direction.
 To succeed, these production houses needed to diversify their talent offering.
-On the tech side re: film, producers quickly learned that the audio and visuals needed to sync properly to create cohesive productions that pleased their audiences.
+On the tech side re: film, producers quickly learned that the signing, audio and visuals needed to sync properly to create cohesive productions that pleased their audiences.

 Ask yourself, what needs to gel better in our process for improved user experiences or engagement?
 Similarly, talented writers, voice coaches and others would add nicely to a production house.
 For you, diversity could look like hiring more creative talent in house.
 There are many marketing and sales roles, as well as in IT, that didn’t exist before.
 Look for ways to create roles or innovate processes that boost your productivity while riding the wave of technological advancements.

 This above all, make sure your brand is authentic in capitalizing on these advancements.
 By having tech talent in-house, your vision will come across more clearly and consistently.
 You’ll also have full control and ownership over your code base and intellectual property.